What Is the IEP Process?

 It describes how students with special needs will receive special education services to provide them with equal opportunities and free appropriate public education (FAPE).

-Creating an IEP is part of a larger process that includes different elements such as identifying the child’s educational needs, review of eligibility, goal writing, providing services, IEP meetings, and reevaluation of the student’s progress.
+IEP development is part of a larger process that includes different elements such as identifying the child’s educational needs, review of eligibility, goal writing, providing services, IEP meetings, and reevaluation of the student’s progress.

 In this article, we will dive deep into the IEP process and the seven steps that comprise it, and how it acts as procedural safeguards to the child’s right for free and appropriate public education.